Moncada-Francesco-97/Calving-U-Net/U-Net/README.md

   - This file was created to test if the architecture was working.
 It train the model on a subset of the training test.

 - **[make_job.py](make_job.py)**:
-  - Script to launch the job on the cluster
+  - Script to launch the job on the cluster.
+Here you can set the required nodes, cores and walltime.

 - **[conda_environment.txt](conda_environment.txt)**:
   - Contains the conda environment specifications used to develop the code.